Published in Ocular Surface

 In a recent clinical study, Thomas John, MD and colleagues investigated whether Prokera biologic corneal bandages could restore nerve density and improve corneal sensitivity in patients with dry eye disease, as compared to other targeted therapies including artificial tears, cyclosporine A, serum tears, antibiotics, steroids, and non-steroidal anti-inflammatory medications.7 At 1 month and 3 months post-treatment, the researchers found a statistically significant increase in corneal nerve density and corneal sensitivity in the Prokera group versus the control group; they concluded that Prokera is a promising therapy for corneal nerve regeneration and accelerated recovery of ocular surface health in patients with dry eye disease.

 The use of Prokera in these cases can accelerate regenerative healing that can’t typically be replicated with conventional therapies, such as drops, corticosteroids, or bandage contact lenses.
 While there are many effective dry eye treatments on the market, it is nearly impossible to replicate the human body’s capacity to prevent scarring within the fetal environment.
-The Prokera CAM device harnesses the properties and mechanisms of action that heat dehydrated amniotic membrane have been shown to lose.9-14,16,17
+The Prokera CAM device harnesses the properties that heat-dehydrated amniotic membrane have been shown to lose.9-14,16,17

 Challenges with conventional treatments